 Creating a Cluster

 You can create managed Kubernetes clusters for the deployment of your containerized applications.
-OKS enables you to start Kubernetes clusters with a predefined configuration and pre-installed essentials services, so that you do not have to manage unnecessary deployments.
+OKS enables you to start Kubernetes clusters with a predefined configuration and pre-installed essential services, so that you do not have to manage unnecessary deployments.

 Creating a Cluster Using OKS CLI